-In a sense, the Nelson and Zeckhauser piece reminds us of the fascinating ways in which non-profits use private goods (i.e. chapels) to finance public goods (i.e. churches).
+In a sense, the Nelson and Zeckhauser chapter reminds us of the fascinating ways in which nonprofits are able to induce donors to contribute to things to which donors have little personal attachment.
 Because the donors want the religious returns from chapels and the social prestige of a prominently placed chapel, the church is able to use their funding to subsidize a more general public worship space.
-The donors themselves appear to have little interest in the existence of that space directly, but they certainly appear to have valued the social prominence that a large visible chapel created for them.
+The donors themselves appear to have little interest in the existence of that space directly, but they certainly appear to have valued the social prominence that a large, visible chapel created for them.
 In a place like Florence, where political institutions were fluid and dependent upon local prestige, prominent displays of wealth (and benevolence) could perhaps even finance themselves by providing a basis for political power.

-By taking us to the roots of non-profit firms, Nelson and Zeckhauser may help us to see that the essence of many non-profits lies in providing an opportunity for the wealthy to display their resources and benevolence.
+By taking us to the roots of nonprofit organizations, Nelson and Zeckhauser may help us to see that the essence of many nonprofits lies in providing an opportunity for the wealthy to display their resources and benevolence.
 In a sense, the provided service may actually be pretty secondary and really only a way to get the public in the door.
-The key client of the non-profit is the donor who is willing to provide large sums of cash as long as the money is "tastefully" displayed, and as long as the donor is guaranteed that his generosity will be well observed.
-This characterization is perhaps extreme, but it does seem to fit many typical modern donor-financed non-profits including art museums, universities and some hospitals.
+The key client of the nonprofit is the donor who is willing to provide large sums of cash as long as the money is tastefully displayed and as long as the donor is guaranteed that his generosity will be well observed.
+This characterization is perhaps extreme, but it does seem to fit many typical modern donorfinanced nonprofits including art museums, universities, and some hospitals.